ramonvermeulen/dotfiles/README.md

 Any flags or arguments you pass to the `dotfiles` command are passed as-is to the `ansible-playbook` command.

-For Example: Running the tmux tag with verbosity
+For Example: Running the btop tag with verbosity
 ```bash
 dotfiles -t btop -vvv
 ```